-In a nutshell, people who abstained from alcohol entirely were less healthy, on average, than light drinkers.
-But it turns out that people who had quit drinking because of severe health problems were classified as abstainers, meaning that the causal relationship went the other way.
-Poor health caused people to stop drinking.
-Stopping drinking didn’t cause worse health.
+In a nutshell, previous studies showed that people who abstained from alcohol entirely were less healthy on average than light drinkers.
+But it turns out that people who had quit drinking because of severe health problems (including a history of alcoholism) were classified as abstainers, meaning that the causal relationship went the other way: Poor health caused people to stop drinking; stopping drinking didn’t cause worse health!

 There are arguments, both pro and con, on the usefulness of mocktails for those in recovery from alcohol dependence and addiction.
 On the one hand, the drinks don’t contain alcohol.
 On the other hand, they may be gateways to environments where a lot of drinking is going on, and where getting buzzed or totally drunk is normalized or even celebrated.
 What’s more, alcoholics can respond to virgin drinks with a placebo effect, essentially getting drunk on the perception of alcohol.

-- Citrus wedges
+- Citrus wedges or rinds

 - Cherries (not maraschino)

 - Edible flowers